asappresearch/flambe/README.md

 ## Next Steps

-Flambé provides the following set of built-in tasks:
+For more information on the built-in Flambé tasks:

 | Task | Description |
 | -------|------------|